-ratio (LCR) at 216% and a solid net stable funding ratio (NSFR) of 129%.
+This is evidenced by a strong liquidity coverage ratio (LCR) at 221% and a solid net stable funding ratio (NSFR) of 126%.

-- Active liquidity management and selective use of the various funding instruments have resulted in a stable funding spread, even though financial markets have seen considerable volatility in spread levels throughout the year. - As a result of the merger of NIBC Bank Deutschland AG, a considerable number of lenders had the right to early-terminate their

-ESF deposit, which led to a liquidity outflow of approximately EUR 600 million.
+- Active liquidity management and selective use of the various funding instruments have resulted in a small increase of the funding spread, even though financial markets have seen considerable volatility in spread levels throughout the year. - As a result of the merger of NIBC Bank Deutschland AG, a considerable number of lenders had the right to early-terminate their - ESF deposit, which led to a liquidity outflow of approximately EUR 600 million.
 NIBC was well prepared for this and could therefore comfortably absorb this outflow.
-As of 31 December 2020 approximately EUR 400 million of ESF-proctected funding remained outstanding.

-The use of the TLTRO decreased to an amount of EUR 448 million under TLTRO-II and EUR 250 million under TLTRO-III, as per year-end 2020.
+As of 31 December 2020 approximately EUR 400 million of Einlagensicherungsfondsproctected funding remained outstanding. - The use of the TLTRO decreased to an amount of EUR 448 million under TLTRO-II and EUR 250 million under TLTRO-III, as per year-end 2020.